 - Soft Tissue Injuries

-Get medical attention for your injury as soon as possible after your collision, especially if you need emergency medical care.
-Do this even if you don’t “feel” like you were injured – certain injuries, like traumatic brain injuries, don’t have immediately obvious symptoms and can become worse if they are left untreated.
+Get treatment even if you don’t feel badly hurt.
+Certain injuries, like traumatic brain injuries, don’t have immediately obvious symptoms.
+They can become worse if they are left untreated.

 Contact Emery Law Office today to schedule your free legal consultation with us.